rumca-js/RSS-Link-Database/2021/bookmarks_EN_entries.md

  - [https://www.realclearenergy.org/articles/2021/08/02/virtue_signaling_what_is_it_and_why_is_it_so_dangerous_788208.html](https://www.realclearenergy.org/articles/2021/08/02/virtue_signaling_what_is_it_and_why_is_it_so_dangerous_788208.html)
  - date published: 2021-08-02 13:30:15+00:00
  - user: rumpel
- - tags: ['blm', 'propaganda', 'hypocrisy', 'lgbt', 'virtue signaling']
+ - tags: ['blm', 'virtue signaling', 'black lives matter', 'lgbt', 'hypocrisy', 'propaganda']

 ## ‘I was a teacher for 17 years, but I couldn’t read or write’ - BBC News
  - [https://www.bbc.co.uk/news/stories-43700153](https://www.bbc.co.uk/news/stories-43700153)